The Direct-Coupled Cathode Follower

 start up, the grid will immediately rise to HT potential while the cathode

 is still cold, at ground potential.
-It is not unknown for this to cause
+This can sometimes cause

-a few tens of volts of the grid.
+a volt of the grid.
 Once hot, the valve will bias with

 the cathode at a higher potential than the grid and the diode will be

-though, because capacitances between the grid and cathode are divided
+though, because capacitances between the grid and cathode are reverse bootstrapped to a much smaller valve, less than 1pF.

 Another solution [diagram b] is to use an ordinary neon bulb